baotramduong/Porfolio_Project_The_Movie_Industry/README.md

             - r2 = 0.358
             - Production budget is positively correlated with worldwide profit.

-            - The average production budget in general is $68M dollars.
+            - The average production budget in general is $68M.
-            - The average worldwide profit in general is $179M dollars.
+            - The average worldwide profit in general is $179M.

-            - The average production budget in top 100 performers is $151M dollars.
+            - The average production budget in top 100 performers is $151M.
-            - The average worldwide profit of the Top 100 performers is $624M dollars.
+            - The average worldwide profit of the Top 100 performers is $624M.

             Decision: $150M and up

 **Question 2:** What kind of movie contents, in term of genre, source, creative type, production method, perform the best?

             Genre
-            - The average worldwide profit for Action genre is $692M dollars.
+            - The average worldwide profit for Action genre is $692M.
-            - The average worldwide profit for Adventure genre is $591M dollars.
+            - The average worldwide profit for Adventure genre is $591M.
-            - The average worldwide profit for Thriller/Suspense genre is $587M dollars.
+            - The average worldwide profit for Thriller/Suspense genre is $587M.
-            - The average worldwide for Musical genre is $502M dollars.
+            - The average worldwide for Musical genre is $502M.
             Decision: Action and Adventure

             Source
-            - The average worldwide profit for Based on Comic/Graphic Novel source is $682M dollars.
+            - The average worldwide profit for Based on Comic/Graphic Novel source is $682M.
-            - The average worldwide profit for Based on Fiction Book/Short Story source is $610M dollars.
+            - The average worldwide profit for Based on Fiction Book/Short Story source is $610M.
-            - The average worldwide profit for Original Screenplay source is $591M dollars.
+            - The average worldwide profit for Original Screenplay source is $591M.
             Decision: Based on Comic Graphic/ Novel

             Creative Type
-            - The average worldwide profit for Super Hero creative type is $683M dollar.
+            - The average worldwide profit for Super Hero creative type is $683M.
-            - The average worldwide profit for Based on Science Fiction creative type is $595M dollars.
+            - The average worldwide profit for Based on Science Fiction creative type is $595M.
-            - The average worldwide profit for Contemporary Fiction creative type is $705M dollars.
+            - The average worldwide profit for Contemporary Fiction creative type is $705M.
             Decision: To be decided between Super Hero vs. Contemporary Fiction

             Production Method
-            - The average worldwide profit for Animation/Live Action production method is $692M dollar.
+            - The average worldwide profit for Animation/Live Action production method is $692M.
-            - The average worldwide profit for Live Action production method is $606M dollars.
+            - The average worldwide profit for Live Action production method is $606M.
-            - The average worldwide profit for Digital Animation production method is $606M dollars.
+            - The average worldwide profit for Digital Animation production method is $606M.
             Decision: To be decided between Animation/ Live Action vs. Live Action

 **Question 3:** Is there a correlation between popularity and positive words of mounth (average rating) and profit?
 How do they affect the performance of a movie?